Modeling sequences and temporal networks with dynamic community structures

-In the above model the waiting times are distributed according to the exponential distribution of Eq.~\ref{eq:dt_exp}, which has a typical time scale given by $1/\lambda$.
-However, one often encounters processes where the dynamics is \emph{bursty}, i.e. the waiting times between events lack any characteristic scale, and are thus distributed according to a power-law
+In the above model the waiting times are distributed according to the exponential distribution of Eq.~\ref{eq:dt_exp}, which has a typical timescale given by $1/\lambda$.
+However, one often encounters processes where the dynamics are {bursty}, that is, the waiting times between events lack any characteristic scale, and are thus distributed according to a power-law

 for $\Delta > \Delta_m$, otherwise $P(\Delta|\beta)=0$.
 One could in principle repeat the above calculations with the above distribution to obtain the inference procedure for this alternative model.
-However, this is in fact not necessary, since by making the transformation of variable
+However, this is in fact not necessary, since by making the transformation of variables

 we obtain for Eq.~\ref{eq:dt_pareto}

 which is the same exponential distribution of Eq.~\ref{eq:dt_exp}.
 Hence, we need only to perform the transformation of Eq.~\ref{eq:mu} for the waiting times prior to inference, to use the bursty model variant, while maintaining the exact same algorithm.